Gabriele Bonci: Career

-Pizza Hero

 Bonci had a television program, Pizza Hero.
 In each episode, he evaluated the work of three pizza ovens, choosing two to compete for the opportunity to have their stores remodeled.
 It filmed in cities around Italy.

-Cookbook

-In 2013 Bonci's Pizza:Seasonal Recipes From Rome’s Legendary Pizzarium was published.
+In 2013 Bonci's Pizza:Seasonal Recipes From Rome's Legendary Pizzarium was published.

+In 2017, Bonci opened his first pizzeria outside Italy, in West Loop, Chicago.
+A second Chicago pizzeria opened in Wicker Park, Chicago, but later shut down.
+Bonci opened a pizzeria in 2019 in New Orleans, Louisiana; it later closed.
+In 2021 Bonci opened a pizzeria in Miami, Florida in Wynwood; it later closed.
+In 2023 the brand opened another location in Chicago, choosing the Lincoln Park neighborhood.
+By April 2024 the brand had three Chicago locations after opening in the Lake View, neighborhood.

 Approach

 Ingredients

 Bonci focuses on higher-quality ingredients such as flour from Piedmont artisanal producer Mulino Marino.
 He developed a blend of grains which he calls pane di semper which creates a "light, delicate" crust.
 He includes whole grains, which produce more flavor, and high-gluten flour, which helps whole-grain flours rise well.
 Grains he works with include whole wheat, whole grain farro, and spelt.
 He uses a wild-caught yeast.
 According to Nancy Harmon Jenkins he incorporates olive oil, which is unusual for pizza dough.

 Technique

 Bonci uses breadmaking techniques, such as a long-fermentation method at low temperatures, which encourages the development of complex flavors in the dough.
 He does not knead.